giacomo-carta/Excel-Tableau/README.md

 ## About the Dataset

-The "The Wealth of Nations" dataset contains [brief description of the dataset].
+The "The Wealth of Nations" dataset contains information about country GDP per capita, life expectancy at birth and smartphone usage.

 ## Tools Used